 Have you ever considered how knowing your spiritual identity aids you in your everyday routines?

 Knowing WHOSE you are, transforms your beliefs about WHO you are.
-When your heart is aligned with God’s, the mantra of “I Speak Truth” falls into place.
+When your heart is aligned with the heart of God, the mantra of “I Speak Truth” falls into place effortlessly.

 Knowing your spiritual identity equips you to:

 - Take your thoughts captive